Co-NP-complete

 In complexity theory, computational problems that are co-NP-complete are those that are the hardest problems in co-NP, in the sense that any problem in co-NP can be reformulated as a special case of any co-NP-complete problem with only polynomial overhead.
 If P is different from co-NP, then all of the co-NP-complete problems are not solvable in polynomial time.
 If there exists a way to solve a co-NP-complete problem quickly, then that algorithm can be used to solve all co-NP problems quickly.

-Each co-NP-complete problem is the complement of an NP-complete problem.
-There are some problems in both NP and co-NP, for example all problems in P or integer factorization.
-However, it is not known if the sets are equal, although inequality is thought more likely.
+The concept is of particular interest in the study of the P=NP problem, and in NP-completeness.
 See co-NP and NP-complete for more details.

-Fortune showed in 1979 that if any sparse language is co-NP-complete (or even just co-NP-hard), then P = NP, a critical foundation for Mahaney's theorem.

-Formal definition
+Definition

 A decision problem C is co-NP-complete if it is in co-NP and if every problem in co-NP is polynomial-time many-one reducible to it.
 This means that for every co-NP problem L, there exists a polynomial time algorithm which can transform any instance of L into an instance of C with the same truth value.
 As a consequence, if we had a polynomial time algorithm for C, we could solve all co-NP problems in polynomial time.

-Example
+The concept of co-NP-completeness is not particularly distinct from the concept of NP-completeness, since every NP problem is trivially convertible to a co-NP problem and vice-versa, by reversing "accept" and "reject".
+Consequently, every NP-complete problem can be converted to a co-NP complete problem.

+This does not mean, however, that the concept of co-NP-completeness is useless, since it is possible that there exists a problem that is NP but not co-NP.
+Reversing the labels "accept" and "reject" results in a problem that is co-NP but not NP.
+It is an open problem whether NP=co-NP.
+Since the problem of P=NP is also open, all known instances of problems in $\mathsf{NP} \cap \mathsf{coNP}$ are stuck in P.

+Examples

-One example of a co-NP-complete problem is tautology, the problem of determining whether a given Boolean formula is a tautology; that is, whether every possible assignment of true/false values to variables yields a true statement.
-This is closely related to the Boolean satisfiability problem, which asks whether there exists at least one such assignment, and is NP-complete.
+One example of a co-NP-complete problem is checking tautology, the problem of determining whether a given Boolean formula is a tautology; that is, whether every possible assignment of true/false values to variables yields a true statement.
+This is complementary to the Boolean satisfiability problem, which asks whether there exists at least one such assignment, and is NP-complete.
+In more detail: